kas-catholic/confessit-web/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `yarn deploy`

-Deploys the built website to AWS S3 using the AWS CLI.

-You must have the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) installed and authenticated for this to work correctly.
-The easiest way to install it is probably `pip3 install awscli --upgrade --user`.
-You'll need to run `aws configure` after installing.

 ### `yarn eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**